ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 pprint(cola_data)
 {% endhighlight %}

-Since the data contains lots of information about the soft drink, only a snippet of the data is shown.
-Here's what that would look like:
+Since the data contains lots of information about the soft drink, only a snippet of the data is shown&mdash;a full listing appears [at this link](cola_data_json/).
+Here's what that would look like (in part):

 ```
 {u'code': u'4890008100309',